 Assess your risk tolerance for each.
-It’s possible, of course, to invest entirely in bonds and cash instruments, which means you’d likely never lose any money at all.
+It’s possible, of course, to invest entirely in bonds and cash instruments.
 However, bonds and cash currently return just 1 to 2 percent yearly, so the value of your portfolio would creep very slowly ahead.
 It wouldn’t keep pace with inflation, which runs from 2 to 3 percent annually.

 As a result, most investors’ portfolio allocation is divided between bonds and cash (for safety) and stocks (for maximum appreciation potential).

 With the right risk tolerance, you gain the benefit of both asset classes – safety and appreciation.
 With the wrong risk tolerance, you can lose money you can’t make back and live with more stress than you’re comfortable with.

 Your risk tolerance should factor in both portfolio allocation and your age, as you’ll likely want to become more conservative in investments as you draw closer to retirement.

 Retirement savings plans are intimately tied up with taxes and tax-reduction strategies.
 The U.S. government, via the Internal Revenue Service (IRS), has provided tax advantages for most retirement savings plans.

 It’s vitally important to manage your tax situation as part of managing your retirement funds.
 If you do, you can save on taxes in the years you contribute and minimize taxes in retirement itself.